-Back home, Theodore used Mabel’s photographs as lantern slides for his lectures – but unfortunately only a very limited archive has survived the years.
+Back home, Theodore used Mabel’s photographs as lantern slides for his lectures and as a medium from which to prepare illustrations for his publications – but unfortunately only a very limited archive has survived the years.
 A few glass slides are in a collection held by the Royal Geographical Society, London.

 Please do contact us at firstname.lastname@example.org if you have or are aware of any original photographic material by Mabel!

 An Occasional Gallery (check back for more prints from Mabel’s work)